 No, UCLA is registered with the CCR.
 This registration uniquely identifies UCLA and UCLA's key business officials to the federal government.
 It will be used by the federal government to help complete some data reporting elements and to disseminate information about these reports.
 For additional information, you may visit the UCLA Standard Information page.

 8.1 Is there any recurring training hosted by OCGA?

-Yes, OCGA Master Training Calendar.
+Yes, Monthly OCGA Training.
 Presented by subject matter experts, this training opportunity offers monthly, 90 minute sessions on focused topics of interest to the UCLA research administration community.
-For additional information, you may visit the OCGA Master Training Calendar page.
+For additional information, you may visit the Monthly OCGA Training Calendar page.